PIX2NVS/NVS2Graph/README.md

      pytorch_geometric

 ### Preparations:
-    Training graps are saved in './data/Traingraph/raw/' folder.
+    Training graphs are saved in './data/Traingraph/raw/' folder.
     Testing graphs are saved in './data/Testgraph/raw/' folder.
     Each sample should contains feature of nodes, edge, pseudo adresses and label.